01 of 09

 Continue to 4 of 9 below.

-- Getting a table: Booking is essential for both with tables available on their websites.
+- Getting a table: Booking is essential for all with tables available on their websites.
 If your party is small, you should be able to book just a few days in advance.

 - Expect to spend: At Sindhu, you could quickly rack up a bill of £90 to £100 per person if you have a big appetite and like costly wines.
-Average spend is about £70 per person and, in 2016, there is a five course tasting menu for about £65.
-At Indian Essence they do a weekday dining offer, Sunday to Thursday, for £20.95 for two courses or £24.95 for three.
+Average spend is about £70 per person and, in 2018, there is a five course tasting menu for £49 and a seven course menu for £69.
+There are also five and seven course vegetarian and piscaterian (fish eaters) tasting menus.
+At Indian Essence they do a weekday lunch offer, of £14,50 for two courses and 18.50 for three.
+And at Hawkyns they do a tasting menu and a vegetarian tasting menu for £55 each.

 - Something special - Kochhar hosts occasional cookery masterclasses at Indian Essence.
 The £150 price includes a demonstration of several dishes by Kochhar, a three course meal with wine and a signed copy of Kochhar's latest book.
 Additional guests costs £35 for adults and £15 for children.
 The classes sell out quickly so watch the website to see when the next ones are scheduled.